 With cyber-criminals constantly inventing new techniques and looking for new vulnerabilities, an optimized security network is only optimized for so long.
 Even as recent as a couple months ago, organizations fell victim to a major breach with the Heartbleed vulnerability.
 To keep your network protected, make sure your software and hardware security is up to date with the latest and greatest.

 No matter how well you follow these best practices, you still may get breached.
 In fact, nearly half of organizations suffered a security incident in the past year.
 If you do, having a response plan laid out ahead of time will allow you to close any vulnerabilities, limit the damage of a breach, and allow you to remediate effectively.

 Hopefully these best practices are a useful guideline for keeping your business safe, but you do have another set of guidelines available to you.
 Regulations like HIPAA, PCI DSS and ISO offer standards for how your business should conduct its security.
 More than a hassle, which you need to prepare audit logs for, compliance can help guide your business.

-There are countless cybersecurity best practices and strategies that should be considered, and these are just a few of the ones that we think are most important.
+There are countless cybersecurity best practices and strategies that should be considered when building out a network security management strategy, and these are just a few of the ones that we think are most important.
 Are there any essential best practices that we missed?
 Feel free to reach out to us directly on Twitter @ObserveIT to share your thoughts and exchange insights.

-Learn more about ObserveIT, the only insider threat monitoring and prevention solution that empowers security teams to detect insider threats, streamline the investigation process, and prevent data exfiltration.
+Learn more about ObserveIT, the leading Insider Threat Management solution that empowers security teams to detect insider threats, streamline the investigation process, and stop data exfiltration.